Prussian Cultural Heritage Board of Trustees

 The Prussian Cultural Heritage Board of Trustees, which was established in 2014, is an association of leading German businesses.
 The board understands itself as being in a strategic partnership, supporting the Foundation in implementing selected projects.
 Along with activities connected to the Humboldt Forum, the focus is on communication, cultural education and transfer and digital transformation.
 Further, the Prussian Cultural Heritage Board of Trustees supports the Foundation’s effort to extend its network and also makes its thematic expertise available.

 The following internationally active business organizations are currently members of the board: Bayer AG, Bertelsmann SE & Co.
-KGaA, Google Germany GmbH, Mercedes-Benz Group AG, Siemens AG, Würth-Gruppe and ZDF.
-The chairwoman of the board is Helen Müller, Head of Cultural Affairs and Corporate History of Bertelsmann SE & Co.
-KGaA; her deputy is Stephan Frucht, Senior Vice President Culture and Sponsoring and Artistic Director Siemens Arts Program of Siemens AG.
+KGaA, Google Germany GmbH, Mercedes-Benz Group AG, Siemens AG, Würth Group and ZDF.
+Chair of the Board of Trustees is Dr. Helen Müller; Head of Cultural Affairs and Corporate History Corporate Communications at Bertelsmann SE & Co.
+KGaA.
+The Vice Chairman is Prof. Stephan Frucht, Head of Cultural and Sponsorship Programs and Artistic Director of Siemens Arts Program at Siemens AG.

 Strategic Support of Sustainable Projects

-As a universal cultural institution, the SPK is responsible for its excellent collections, including their maintenance and research activities.
-This is the Board’s point of departure for its support.
+As a universal cultural institution, the SPK bears responsibility for its excellent collections, their preservation, research and, above all, mediation.
+This is where the Board of Trustees comes in with its support.

 Access and Participation for Everyone

-Whether the subject is communication media or digital transformation, in projects involving education and knowledge transfer, in outstanding special exhibits or activities around the Humboldt Forum, the Prussian Cultural Heritage Board has always been a valuable, stimulating partner for the SPK.
-One key focus of the support is the area of public access and participation.
+Whether in communication or digital transformation, in education and outreach projects, in outstanding special exhibitions or selected research projects – the Board of Trustees is always a valuable, stimulating partner for the SPK.
+The core goal of the funding is to support public access and participation.

 The Board as the SPK’s supportive companion in change